 Create backup job#

-In this chapter we use the new backup wizard way.
+In this chapter, we will use the backup job wizard method.

 Backup job parts#